baumgrai/domain/README.md

 - annotate version information to \*new, *changed* and ~~removed~~ domain classes and fields and let `Java2Sql` tool automatically generate incremental database update scripts

 **How data is persisted?**
-- every 'domain' class has a corresponding table in the persistence database (inherited domain classes have their own tables).
+- every *domain* class has a corresponding table in the persistence database (inherited domain classes have their own tables).
 - fields of type `String`, `Char`, `Short`, `Integer`, `Long`, `Double` (and appropriate primitive types), `Enum`, `BigInteger`, `BigDecimal`, `LocalDate`, `LocalTime`, `LocalDateTime`, `Date`, `byte[]`, `char[]`, `File` correspond to columns of appropriate type in the persistence tables
 - fields of any other type - for which a string conversion provider must be defined - correspond to text columns in the persistence table
 - lists, sets, arrays and maps correspond to separate *entry* tables